If you’re craving a break but feeling the squeeze, don’t panic. It’s possible to travel on a budget without compromising on quality

 6. Compare hotels

-Don’t discount budget hotels or hostels too – in Europe, particularly the Scandinavian countries, budget hotels and hostels tend to be stylish with all the modern comforts.
+Simplify the process of finding a hotel with the best prices by checking out a few hotel comparison sites.
+Don’t discount budget hotels or hostels either – in Europe, particularly the Scandinavian countries, budget hotels and hostels tend to be stylish with all the modern comforts.

 7. Book last minute